 When set to "TRIP 1" or "TRIP 2", the motorcycle's mileage since the tripmeter was last reset is indicated.
-Use the tripmeters to estimate how far you can ride on a tank of fuel.
-This information will enable you to plan fuel stops in the future.
+The tripmeters can be used together with the fuel gauge to estimate the distance that can be traveled on a full tank of fuel.
+This information will enable you to plan future fuel stops.

-To select a mode
+To set a mode

-Push the "SELECT" button to change between the odometer mode "ODO", the tripmeter modes "TRIP 1" and "TRIP 2", and the clock mode in the following order:
+Push the "SELECT" button to change between the odometer mode "ODO", and the tripmeter modes "TRIP 1" and "TRIP 2" in the following order:

-"ODO" \rightarrow "TRIP 1" \rightarrow "TRIP 2" \rightarrow Clock \rightarrow "ODO"
+$ODO \rightarrow TRIP 1 \rightarrow TRIP 2 \rightarrow ODO$